Yarn Types : What Type of Yarn Suits Your Needs

 Advantages of Using Silk Yarn

-- Maintains its shape without any finishing touches (no blocking required)Meaning silk knitting projects finished with no additional steps will look more professional than those that are made from other types of yarns.
+- Maintains its shape without any finishing touches (no blocking required).
+Silk knitting projects finished with no additional steps look more professional than those made from other types of yarns.

-- Contains natural proteins, which give the fabric durability over time in addition to being very flexible when knitted into different shapes
+- Contains natural proteins that give the fabric durability over time while being very flexible when knitted into different shapes

 Drawbacks of Using Silk Yarn

-- More expensive than other types of yarns due to what goes into producing them
+- More expensive than other types of yarns due to limited production

 Silk Yarn Uses

-Anything luxurious!
-Scarves, sweaters, etc.; any fabric that needs an elegant feel.
-However, some people find it difficult to knit with because it can be difficult to keep track of the yarn when working quickly.
+Silk is perfect for luxurious items including scarves, sweaters, and any fabric that needs an elegant feel.
+Some people find it difficult to knit with because it can be slippery to keep track of when working quickly.

 10. Mohair